IBM-Cloud/docs/admin/index.md

 You can use the `Admin` REST API to add users to the
 {{site.data.keyword.Bluemix_notm}} instance.
-You must have `users` permission with `write` ability to add users.
+You must have `users` permission with `write` access to add users.

 You can add one user or a list of users.
-You can add users to a single organization, or to multiple organizations.-->To add a user, you must provide the following information:
+You can add users to a single organization, or to multiple organizations.To add a user, you must provide the following information:

 * First name (given name) and last name (surname) of the user.
 Provide the